If you are an undeclared major, you will be advised through Academic Advising.

-Once you have declared your major (visit the Registrar’s Office to declare your major), see a departmental advisor in your area of concentration and choose one of the following listed below for general education requirements:
+Declared Fine Arts majors (visit the Registrar’s Office to declare your major) will see a departmental advisor in your area of concentration and choose one of the following listed below for general education requirements:

 |Dr. Martin Rosenberg||Gen. Ed., Art, Art History|